 5. Surgery and Recovery

 Cataract surgery is an extremely safe and effective procedure that is performed on an outpatient basis.
-It takes approximately 15 minutes to remove the cloudy lens and replace it with an intraocular lens (IOL).
+The cloudy lens is painlessly removed and replaced with an intraocular lens (IOL).
 The procedure causes minimal pain and discomfort, with most patients finding the surgery easier than expected.